+- The proposals for the park include a number of elements, with the main elements including:

+- A football pitch

+- A new 'family' shelter

+- Extensions to the existing pavilion, including 'outdoor' teaching space and public toilets.
+This will incorporate improved disabled access.

+- Planting additional trees within the arboretum area close to Priory Road

+- Reinstatement of planting beds along the path way between the pavilion and Woodland Avenue

+- New paving in and around the priory ruins

+- Works to the existing rose garden

+- New entrance features and fencing

+- Public Sculpture

+- Floodlighting to the priory ruins

+- New herb garden within the former cloister garth

+- New rock garden

+- Reinstatement/repair of sunken water garden

+- Repair of public shelter

+- New benches, sculpture and interpretation panels

-- The proposal for the park includes a new 'family' shelter and extensions to the existing pavilion, including 'outdoor' teaching space and public toilets.
-This will incorporate improved disabled access. - This application seeks to amend the design of the proposed extensions to the pavilion and family shelter with the use of green roofing, rather than metal as previously proposed by P10/0338. - The new 'family' shelter does not require formal planning permission due to the permitted development rights conferred to the Council by Schedule 2, Part 12 of the Town and Country Planning (General Permitted Development) Order 1995 (as amended), with the only element requiring permission is the extension to the pavilion, and its partial use as an 'outdoor' classroom. - The works form part of a major regeneration proposal for the park to make accessible to more people as well as restoring a number of its original interwar features.
+- However, the majority of these elements do not require formal planning permission due to the permitted development rights conferred to the Council by Schedule 2, Part 12 of the Town and Country Planning (General Permitted Development) Order 1995 (as amended), with the only elements requiring permission are the extension

+to the pavilion, and its partial use as an 'outdoor' classroom and the provision of some of the fencing due to its proximity to the public highway.

+- The works form part of a major regeneration proposal for the park to make accessible to more people as well as restoring a number of its original interwar features.
 The proposal is being delivered following consultation with the local community and the 'friends of the park'.
-The scheme in part is being delivered by grant funding from the Lottery Heritage Fund. - 9 Documents submitted with the application include a Design and Access Statement, a Conservation Plan, an Ecological Survey and a Tree Survey.
+The scheme in part is being delivered by grant funding from the Lottery Heritage Fund. - Documents submitted with the application include a Design and Access Statement, a Conservation Plan, an Ecological Survey and a Tree Survey.